1. The Vardhana dynasty is also called the ____________.

 Explanation: Vardhanas rose after decline of Guptas and Huna invasions.

-23. Harsha’s empire included all except:
+23. Harsha’s empire included all except ____________.

 A) Magadha